ulysze/open-z/README.md

 # z
-Library built on top of Scala and ZIO
+Utility Library built on top of Scala and ZIO